 In summary, I am in charge of the electrical, electronic, control and telecommunication equipment on the ship.

-Typical day as an ETO (Electro-Technical Officer)
+Typical day as an ETO (Electro-Technical Officer) on a Self-propelled Jack-up vessel

 What is your typical day like?